 If you have ever met me (which is pretty unlikely), then you probably learned relatively quickly that I’m really into airplanes.
 And by ‘really’ I mean borderline obsessed.
 My name is Corey Rust, and I own the Troutdale, Oregon based air tour business Envi Adventures.

 Now, our best month was over $30,000 in revenue, and that is only in our second year.
 For a dumb guy like me, it makes me happy to know that I’m providing a service that people from all over the world are interested in.
 Not only that, but we have been able to generate a brand that people are beginning to recognize and connect with on a different level.
 Personally, I think that’s the most exciting part.

 9. Wander New Mexico Food Tours ($240K/year)

-Joe Griffith (from New Mexico, USA) started Wander New Mexico Food Tours over 6 years ago.
+Joe Griffith (from New Mexico, USA) started Wander New Mexico Food Tours almost 7 years ago.